 Postdoctoral mentoring is an important training component that expands beyond the traditional research experiences that a postdoc will obtain in an individual faculty lab.
 Postdoctoral fellows whose mentors are GCSC faculty affiliates are encouraged to participate in our cross-college mentoring program.
 This program is designed to engage first year and experienced postdocs with meaningful topics to help them gain knowledge and skills needed for successful careers.
-Participating in the program will help postdoctoral researchers be able to:
+The topics addressed in a mentoring year are based on the interests of participants, such as:

 - Building a strong interdisciplinary network

-- Locate career opportunities and prepare application materials
+- Locating career opportunities and prepare application materials

-- Navigate professional development issues for academic through private industry careers
+- Navigating professional development issues for academic through private industry careers

-- Manage the complexities of developing independent careers
+- Managing the complexities of developing independent careers

-- Develop balance between professional and personal obligations
+- Developing balance between professional and personal obligations

 - Initiating/creating new courses

-- Communicate more effectively with individuals and groups
+- Communicating more effectively with individuals and groups

 - Developing and leading a research program: